-My EC2 instance is slow, unresponsive, or inaccessible, but my CPU and memory consumption aren't high
+Why is my EC2 instance slow, unresponsive, or inaccessible, but my CPU and memory consumption aren't high?

 I'm having trouble connecting to an Amazon Elastic Compute Cloud (Amazon EC2) instance that has an Amazon Elastic Block Store (Amazon EBS) General Purpose SSD (gp2) root volume.
 The connection is slow or times out, even though CPU and memory aren't fully utilized.

 There are many possible causes of this problem, including problems with an external service that your instance relies on, disk thrashing, or network connectivity issues.
 This article discusses one common cause: depleted I/O burst credits on the gp2 root volume.
 (In most Regions, gp2 is the default storage drive for root volumes.
 For more information, see Amazon EBS volume types.)

 - In the navigation pane, choose Instances, and then select the instance.